vkoster/bicep-building-blocks/deployment.md

 As mentioned already, I came into contact with Bicep in a largish project consisting of number of business domains who's resources had to be rolled out to different countries.
 Of course I wanted be able to do the same, even when my focus was on reusing Bicep code.
-And this is really the only reason for the structures chosen here and I will keep this section as short as possible.
+This is really the only reason for the structures chosen here and I will keep this section as short as possible.

 ## Deployment Options
 Deployment can be done in two ways:
 - running an Azure DevOps Pipeline
   - the pipeline is defined in azure-pipelines.yml
-- running a scripts from a local PowerShell console
+- running scripts from a local PowerShell console

 Both the pipeline and the local PowerShell are running the same assembler scripts, which are parameterized in exactly the same way (see below).